China fails Micron's products in security review, bars some purchases | Technology

 China fails Micron's products in security review, bars some purchases

-China's cyberspace regulator said on Sunday that products made by U.S. memory chip manufacturer Micron Technology had failed its network security review and that it would bar operators of key infrastructure from procuring from the firm.
+China's cyberspace regulator said on Sunday that products made by U.S. memory chipmaker Micron Technology had failed its network security review and it would bar operators of key infrastructure from buying from the company.
 The decision, announced amid a dispute over chip technology between Washington and Beijing, could include sectors ranging from transport to finance, according to China's broad definition of critical information infrastructure.

-China's cyberspace regulator said on Sunday that products made by U.S. memory chip manufacturer Micron Technology had failed its network security review and that it would bar operators of key infrastructure from procuring from the firm.
+China's cyberspace regulator said on Sunday that products made by U.S. memory chipmaker Micron Technology had failed its network security review and it would bar operators of key infrastructure from buying from the company.

 The decision, announced amid a dispute over chip technology between Washington and Beijing, could include sectors ranging from transport to finance, according to China's broad definition of critical information infrastructure.
 "The review found that Micron's products have serious network security risks, which pose significant security risks to China's critical information infrastructure supply chain, affecting China's national security," the Cyberspace Administration of China (CAC) said in a statement.